Youtube System Design

 Metadata Storage: We use this to store all the video metadata like title, video URL, thumbnails, user information, view count, likes, comment, size, resolution, format, etc. It is sharded and replicated to meet performance and high availability requirements.

-Metadata Cache: We use this to cache video metadata, user info, and thumbnails for better read performance.
+Metadata Cache: We use this to cache metadata, user info, and thumbnails for better read performance.

 As YouTube is a heavily loaded service, it has various APIs to perform operations smoothly.
-There could be different APIs to design features like video uploading, video streaming, video search, adding comments, videos, recommendations, and many more.
-We can use either SOAP or REST architecture to implement the system.
+We can design APIs for features like video uploading, video streaming, video search, adding comments, videos, recommendations, etc.

 Video Uploading Process